Graph Neural ODEs: Continuous-Time Graph Dynamics

 Advantages of the ODE Formulation

-Continuous time: make predictions at any continuous time t, not just at integer layer depths.
+Continuous time: make predictions at any real-valued time \(t\), not just at integer layer depths.
+This is the genuine advantage, and it is what makes ODEs a natural fit for irregularly sampled data.

 Limitations